Skip to main content

 To update credentials for a provider:

-1. Locate the key in the API Keys list
+1. Locate the connection in the LLM Connections list

 2. Click the Edit button